cormorack/gallery/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/cormorack/notebooks/master)

 # gallery

+These are the gallery notebooks.
+They are intended to run in binder...

-These are gallery notebooks, transitional between web page content and quotidian data science notebooks
+This content resides between the RCO website (polished, interactive, static content) and more quotidian data science notebooks.